mongodb/mongo-cxx-driver/etc/releasing.md

 If there are test failures, ensure they are at least expected or not introduced by changes in the new release.

-In particular, check that the "Ubuntu 18.04 with minimum libmongoc" variant is passing to ensure that backports have not introduced a dependency on later versions of libmongoc.

 ## Check driver versions are correct for the Docker images

 In `extras/docker/generate.py` check that the versions are correct and if